-Petroleum Engineering: Production of Hydrocarbons
+Petroleum Engineering: Production of Hydrocarbons/Faculty of Hydrocarbons and Chemistry

 Browse Programs Admission Information